 What next for AGI?
 Outgoing and incoming presidents Nikki Gonnissen and Dean Poole talk to Eye about their graphic design ‘club’

 This week, the Alliance Graphique Internationale, aka AGI, has been meeting in Mexico City for the annual Congress and AGI Open, the former just for members, the latter a star-studded (and now sold-out) public conference from 28-29 September 2018.

 Karlssonwilker, Ultramarine’s new 7", Forme 01, Good Trouble, Good Chemistry Brewing’s branding and Design For Today

-Here is a selection of books that caught our attention in recent weeks and months.
+Here are a few things that caught our attention in recent weeks.

-Here are a few typographically oriented books that caught our attention in recent months.
+Here is a selection of books that caught our attention in recent months.